microsoft/Azure-Analytics-and-AI-Engagement/HealthCare/Readme-shell.md

 	![Select the Workspace 'Healthcare'.](media/select-workspace.png)

-Assuming [Task 4](#task-4-run-the-cloud-shell-to-provision-the-demo-resources) got completed successfully and the template has been deployed, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
+Once Task 4 has been completed successfully and the template has been deployed, you will be able to see a set of reports in the Reports tab of Power BI, and real-time datasets in the Dataset tab.

-The image below shows the 'Reports' tab in Power BI.
-We can then create a Power BI dashboard by pinning visuals from these reports.
+The image on the right shows the Reports tab in Power BI.
+We can create a Power BI dashboard by pinning visuals from these reports.

-	> **Note:** A Dashboard is a collection of tiles/visualization which are pinned from different reports to a single page.

 	![Screenshot to view the reports tab.](media/Reports-Tab.png)

-**To give permissions for the Power BI reports to access the datasources:**
+To give permissions for the Power BI reports to access the datasources:

-4. **Click** the 'Settings' icon on top right-side corner.
+4. **Click** the ellipses on top right-side corner.

+5. **Click** the 'Settings' icon.

-5. **Click** 'Settings' from the expanded list.
+6. **Click** 'Settings' from the expanded list.

 	![Authenticate Power BI Reports.](media/Authenticate-PowerBI.png)

-6. **Click** 'Datasets' tab.
+7. **Click** 'Datasets' tab.

 	![Go to Datasets.](media/Goto-DataSets.png)

-7. **Click** 'Campaign – Option C' Report.

 8.	**Click** on the first Report.
 9.	**Expand** Data source credentials.